paschatz/PigmentCoordination_MedShrubland/README.md

 > Ochoa-Hueso R., Chatzopoulos P., Casimiro-Soriguer R. **Pigment disorganization in *Salvia rosmarinus* under drought and nitrogen addition in a Mediterranean shrubland**. *Functional Plant Biology*, in revision.

 We quantify how an extended summer drought and experimental nitrogen (N) addition affect photosynthetic and photoprotective pigments in rosemary (*Salvia rosmarinus*) in a semi-arid Mediterranean shrubland in central Spain.
-Beyond changes in individual pigment concentrations, we use an ecological coupling framework to evaluate how drought induces pigment disorganization (decoupling) and how recovery after autumn rainfall restores pigment coupling.
+Beyond changes in individual pigment concentrations, we use an ecological coupling framework to evaluate how drought induced pigment disorganization (decoupling) and how recovery after autumn rainfall restores pigment coupling.

 ## Repository contents
 ```text